Skopas

 Sculptures for the Mausoleum at Halikarnassos

 Although we know that Skopas worked on several monumental buildings, it is not always clear, even on excavation, as to which parts of the work can be attributed directly to him, rather than to fellow-artists.
-According to the ancient Greek writer Pliny, Skopas was employed to work on marble sculptures on the eastern wing of the Mausoleum at Halikarnassos (350 BCE) - while Bryaxis (350—312 BCE) was employed to the North, Timotheos to the South and Leochares (c.372-324 BCE) to the West.
+According to the ancient Greek writer Pliny, Skopas was employed to work on the marble sculpture on the eastern wing of the Mausoleum at Halikarnassos (350 BCE) - while Bryaxis (350—312 BCE) was employed to the North, Timotheos to the South and Leochares (c.372-324 BCE) to the West.

 Critics agree that the sculptures to the East, if indeed sculpted by Skopas, are of a far superior quality to the other three wings.
 The sculptures on the East are simpler, more expressive and powerfully emotive.
 Although in poor condition, these sculptures are the best indication we may have of Skopas' style and genius.
+(See also: Greek Architecture: 900-27 BCE.)

 Influences & Comparisons With Other Sculptors